Bleach (manga): Manga

 Bleach, written and illustrated by Tite Kubo, was serialized for 15 years in Shueisha's shōnen manga magazine Weekly Shōnen Jump from August 7, 2001, to August 22, 2016.
 Its 698 individual chapters (Note: Comprising 686 listed chapters and 12 chapters which were listed as -108 to -97.) were collected in 74 tankōbon volumes released between January 5, 2002, and November 4, 2016.
 Shueisha published the first 21 volumes compiled into six omnibus collections under the name Resurrected Souls, to celebrate the series' tenth anniversary.
 The first collection was released on August 22, 2011; the last collection was released on January 23, 2012.

-North American licensor Viz Media serialized the first chapters of Bleach in the print magazine Shonen Jump from its November 2007 to April 2012 issues.
-The series moved to the digital anthology Weekly Shonen Jump Alpha in January 2012 and Viz Media released it digitally as Shueisha published new chapters in Japan.
+The manga was licensed for English release in North America by Viz Media.
 The 74 volumes were released from July 6, 2004, to October 2, 2018.
 Viz Media also released a hardcover "collector's edition" of the first volume that came with a dust jacket, two box sets, and twenty-five 3-in-1 volumes between June 7, 2011, and March 5, 2019.
+The series ran in the publisher's print magazine Shonen Jump from its November 2007 to April 2012 issues.
+It moved to the digital anthology Weekly Shonen Jump Alpha in January 2012 and Viz Media released its chapters digitally as they were published by Shueisha in Japan.

 A 73-page chapter, titled "New Breathes From Hell" (獄頤鳴鳴篇, Gokui Meimei-hen), was published in Weekly Shōnen Jump, to commemorate the 20th anniversary of the manga's debut in the magazine, on August 10, 2021.
 It was published in English by Viz Media's Shonen Jump online magazine and on the Shueisha's Manga Plus online platform.
 The one-shot ends seemingly on a cliffhanger; the character for "hen" (篇), used in the Japanese title of the chapter, is usually used to denote the title of a story arc.
 The chapter was digitally released as a collected volume on December 3, 2021.
 A full-color version of the chapter was published digitally on September 4, 2023.

 Anime

 Bleach was adapted by Pierrot into an anime television series directed by Noriyuki Abe and broadcast for 366 episodes on TV Tokyo from October 2004 to March 2012.

-In March 2020, it was announced that the manga's final story arc, "Thousand-Year Blood War", would receive an anime adaptation.
-In November 2021, it was announced that the new project would be a television series.
-It is directed by Tomohisa Taguchi and premiered in October 2022.
+A sequel to the TV series, Bleach: Thousand-Year Blood War, premiered on TV Tokyo in October 2022.
+It has been released in four split cours: the first one aired from October to December 2022; the second aired from July to September 2023; the third aired from October to December 2024; and the final one premiered in July 2026.
+Tomohisa Taguchi directed the first two cours, and Hikaru Murata directed the following two.